xuri/excelize-doc/en/variables.md

     // ErrCoordinates defined the error message on invalid coordinates tuples
     // length.
     ErrCoordinates = errors.New("coordinates length must be 4")
-    // ErrExistsSheet defined the error message on given worksheet already
+    // ErrExistsSheet defined the error message on given sheet already exists.
-    // exists.
     ErrExistsSheet = errors.New("the same name sheet already exists")
     // ErrTotalSheetHyperlinks defined the error message on hyperlinks count
     // overflow.